facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/index.md

 ///
 ```

+!!! tip "Content and New Lines"
+    While there is no hard rule stating that the first content block must have a new line after the header, it should be
+    noted that some special content blocks may require an empty line before them, this may simply be due to how they are
+    implemented.
+Simple paragraphs should not require an empty new line before them, but we cannot make a blanket
+    statement about all blocks.
+If in doubt, use an empty line before the first content block.

 Some blocks may implement a special argument in the header for things such as, but not limited to, titles.
 These
 arguments can be optional or sometimes enforced as a requirement.
 This is up to the given Blocks plugin to decide.